atomiv/atomiv.github.io/_pages/framework/08-system-admin/04-network.md

 Click to the **Sharing** tab,

 Select the **Allow other network users to connect through this computer's Internet connection** check box.
 Then, select the **Home networking connection** drop-down arrow and choose the interface from the ad hoc network.

+Select **OK** to save the changes.

+Return to the **Network and Sharing Center** to verify that the ad hoc network is connected to the internet through the other interface.